Counselling

 If you were to map out my education and training, it would zigzag across landscapes: attachment theory, anxiety, existentialism, death and dying, and the realities (and sometimes joys) of being neurospicy.

 My approach looks different with every client.
-Being an integrative, intuitive, and relational therapist, I listen for what’s alive in the moment, mentally spiritually, somatically.
+Being an integrative, intuitive, and relational therapist, I listen for what’s alive in the moment, mentally, spiritually, somatically.
 I weave together research-backed practices with lived experience, and I trust that healing doesn’t follow a formula—because we’re not built that way.

 I didn’t arrive at this work by accident—and I certainly didn’t arrive alone.